KIRO-TV: News operation

 In 1969, KIRO-TV made major upgrades to its news programming, implementing the now-commonplace Eyewitness News format with chief correspondent Clif Kirk, sportscaster Ron Forsell and assistant anchor Sandy Hill, who later left KIRO-TV to become a co-host of Good Morning America.
 Throughout the 1970s, KIRO-TV was known in Seattle for hiring women in the roles of "assistant anchors" and "weather presenters", including Sandy Hill, Ann Martin, Mikki Flowers and Ann Busch.
 Throughout the decades, KIRO-TV placed a high emphasis on news programming and investigative stories.
 During the late 1970s and early 1980s, the Eyewitness News team of anchors John Marler and Gary Justice, meteorologist Harry Wappler and Wayne Cody (and later joined by Susan Hutchison) overtook KING-TV for supremacy in local news.

 Beginning in the 1970s, KIRO-TV's newscasts also included op-ed segments prepared by Lloyd R. Cooney.
 After Cooney left the station in 1980 to pursue an unsuccessful U.S. Senate campaign, the station editorials were handled by a series of commentators: KIRO, Inc. CEO and chairman Ken Hatch, followed by former Seattle City Council member John Miller (later elected as Congressman from Washington's First District) and then by former Seattle Post-Intelligencer editor Louis R. Guzzo.
 In 1986, KIRO-TV debuted Point Counterpoint featuring conservative John Carlson and liberal Walt Crowley; the segment aired on what was then KIRO-TV's most popular newscast, The Sunday Newshour with Crowley and Carlson becoming well known for their pointed and bombastic debates.

+In late 1979, KIRO-TV began renting a helicopter for newsgathering; it was the second station in the Seattle market to use one after KING-TV, which had used them since the 1950s.
+Shortly afterward, KIRO-TV took delivery on a Bell 206 (registration N5735A) in June 1980, branding its news coverage as "Chopper 7".
+By 1984, the station had added another helicopter; it then became one of the first stations in the United States to use a jet aircraft for newsgathering when introduced a Learjet 24 named the "Newsjet" on May 2.
+By 2009, KIRO-TV was using a Bell 407 in its operations.

-In 1990, KIRO-TV became one of the first television stations in the United States (if not the first) to expand its weekday morning newscast into the 4:30 a.m. timeslot—long before it started to become commonplace nationwide in the late 2000s and 2010s (at the time, most news-producing stations started their morning news programs at 6:00 or 6:30 a.m., with many not expanding into earlier timeslots until as early as the mid-1990s); the program eventually reverted to a 5:30 a.m. start by 1993.
-Also during this time period, KIRO began producing a 10 p.m. newscast for local independent station KTZZ (currently KZJO); a simulcast of KIRO radio's morning drive program was added to KTZZ in 1993, before both programs ended later that year.
+In 1990, KIRO-TV became one of the first television stations in the United States to expand its weekday morning newscast into the 4:30 a.m. timeslot—long before it started to become commonplace nationwide in the late 2000s and 2010s (at the time, most news-producing stations started their morning news programs at 6 or 6:30 a.m., with many not expanding into earlier timeslots until as early as the mid-1990s); the program eventually reverted to a 5:30 a.m. start by 1993.
+Also during this time period, KIRO began producing a 10 p.m. newscast for local independent station KTZZ (currently KZJO); a simulcast of KIRO radio's morning drive program was added to KTZZ in 1993.
+The 10 p.m. newscast was dropped in September 1993.